PixelMelt/Javascript-Crackme/README.md

 # Javascript-Crackme
 Javascript crackme using VM based obfuscation

+# Instructions
+These crackmes can be safely run in your browser console on the URL about:blank

+Try to get the success message, bonus points if you can re construct the original code.

 # Level 1:
 Only used opcodes are included, simple if x == y